rkgIITBh/data-structures.github.io/HTML/simpleSortingAlgos.md

 sort or counting sort do not use comparisons.
 So, the running time of these algorithms is not defined based on the number of comparisons.

 Most comparison-based algorithms use swaps or data exchanges.
-However, there is no movement of data as it happens in the case of bubble sort or radix sort.
 In bubble sort, we move the elements to the right of the sorted section to create a vacant slot for the next element from the unsorted selection of the list.
 As we find, bubble sort progressively builds the sorted list from a single element to including all the elements in the input list.
+In radix sort the elements is placed in <i>k</i> bins if the radix is <i>k</i> in each pass.

-Memory usage tells whether the algorithm requires extra (auxiliary) space for
-sorting operations or whether the operations are possible without any extra space.
+Memory usage tells whether the algorithm requires extra (auxiliary) space for carrying out sorting operations or whether the operations are possible without any extra space.
 If a sorting algorithm does not require additional space, we call it an "in place" sorting algorithm.

 A stable sort does not disturb the relative position of the equal elements.
 So equal keys maintain their relative order in the sorted list.
 If elements are distinct, then stability distinction is meaningless.
 However, some algorithms fail to maintain stability in the presence of equal elements in the input.

 Adaptability influences the sorting time for some sorting algorithms.
 Some sorting algorithms take presortedness of the elements to reduce running time.
 Such algorithms are classified as adaptable.

 Now let us deal with actual algorithms.
 We start with a set of easy algorithms.
 It consists of